Public Programs

 REGISTER

-CANCELED: Making History: A Seminar with Carla Williams
+POSTPONED: Making History: A Seminar with Carla Williams

 “Making History: A Seminar with Carla Williams” is a seminar with University of Texas graduate students and faculty, and community scholars, and artist and art historian Carla Williams.